 Once your jacket is damp enough, you really want to allow it to dry naturally and preferably while you wear it.
 In doing so, you ensure that the jacket dries completely and takes shape of your frame in the most complimentary ways possible.
 What you must NEVER do is attempt to speed up the drying process by using a hairdryer or any artificial means to dry your jacket.
 This would seriously compromise the quality and longevity of the jacket.
 You could try swaying your arms, up and down, or in a circular motion to help naturally dry your jacket.
 Due to the differences in different types of leather, the time for this varies from jacket to jacket.

 If you are one who cannot stand being in wet clothes, you could also take off the jacket and stuff it generously with bunched up clothes.
 This prevents shrinkage of the leather, which often happens if damp leather is left on its own, which is why wearing it until it dries would be ideal.
 Once you stuff it with clothes, leave it to dry naturally for a few hours.
 Remember NO sunlight allowed.

 It is important to remember to avoid the use of too much water on the leather.
 If using a spray, and you find accidental drops that are way too much, use a towel to dab and remove.
-Also avoid excessive force in any degree.
+Also, avoid excessive force in any degree.
 Using too much force to break in your jacket will invite danger that could actually harm your jacket, often; beyond the possibility of repair.
 Last and definitely not least but rather one of the most important points to remember is to never ignore care labels on your jacket.
-They were put there for a reason, so it’s best to refer to them for assistance in proper maintenance of your jacket.
+They were put there for a reason, so it’s best to refer to them for assistance in the proper maintenance of your jacket.
 So now you can get started on breaking in your leather jacket.
-Good luck and enjoy!
+Good luck and enjoy it!